-If a candidate passes the benchmark assignment(s), but receives a final course grade that is a C+ or lower, the candidate is not eligible for Benchmark Resubmission.
+If a candidate passes the benchmark assignment(s), but receives a final course grade of C+ or lower, the candidate is not eligible for Benchmark Resubmission.
 In cases where the candidate is disputing a final course grade with a passing Benchmark score in the course, then the College's standard Grade Appeal Process will be employed.